openai/CLIP/data/prompts.md

 This file contains prompt data for 26 of the 27 datasets shown in Table 9 of the paper; the text prompts for ImageNet (as well as other [ImageNet Testbed](https://modestyachts.github.io/imagenet-testbed/) datasets in Figure 13) can be found in [this notebook](https://github.com/openai/CLIP/blob/main/notebooks/Prompt_Engineering_for_ImageNet.ipynb), as well as how to ensemble predictions from multiple prompts using these templates.

+If you are viewing this document on GitHub, use the table of contents icon at the upper left to browse the datasets.

 ## Birdsnap